Manosh07/synapse/DW_Design_Serving_Layer/Lab_Instruction.md

  ![The SAS Key.](img/Generate-SAS-Token.png)

-1. Paste **and execute** the following into the query window to create a master key encryption, database scoped credential, and external data source that accesses the public blob storage account that contains the source data:
+1. Replace the **SAS-Key** and **execute** the following into the query to create a master key encryption, database scoped credential, and external data source that accesses the public blob storage account that contains the source data:

-	When the TYPE = BLOB_STORAGE, the credential must be created using SHARED ACCESS SIGNATURE as the identity.
+> When the TYPE = BLOB_STORAGE, the credential must be created using SHARED ACCESS SIGNATURE as the identity.

   Furthermore, the SAS token should be configured as follows:
-	- Exclude the leading ? when configured as the secret
+  - **Exclude** the leading **?** when configured as the secret
-	- Have at least read permission on the file that should be loaded (for example srt=o&sp=r)
+  - Have at least **read permission** on the file that should be loaded (**for example srt=o&sp=r**)
-	- Use a valid expiration period (all dates are in UTC time).
+  - Use a valid expiration period (**all dates are in UTC time**).
-	- TYPE = BLOB_STORAGE is only permitted for bulk operations; you cannot create external tables for an external data source with TYPE = BLOB_STORAGE.
+  - **TYPE = BLOB_STORAGE** is only permitted for bulk operations; you cannot create external tables for an external data source with TYPE = BLOB_STORAGE.

     ```sql
     IF NOT EXISTS (SELECT * FROM sys.symmetric_keys) BEGIN